Emergency/Long Term Food Security & Resilience

 CRS food security activities supported by the Bureau for Humanitarian Assistance

-CRS’s History in Emergency/Long Term Food Security & Resilience
+CRS’ History in Emergency/Long Term Food Security & Resilience

-Catholic Relief Services has partnered with the USAID Bureau for Humanitiarian Assistance (BHA) since its inception in 1954, working not only on implementing emergency and development food security programs, but also on supporting their evolution through advocacy with the Administration and Congress.
+Catholic Relief Services has partnered with the USAID Bureau for Humanitarian Assistance (BHA) since its inception in 1954, working not only on implementing emergency and development food security programs, but also on supporting their evolution through advocacy with the Administration and Congress.

 USAID and CRS have partnered in many countries around the world to improve nutrition and livelihoods of vulnerable families; increase income options; and reduce risks to health and to individuals facing catastrophes such as drought, flood, locusts, and the diseases associated with malnutrition.
 Working together with a shared vision for healthy futures, peaceful societies and sustainable economies, we have partnered in multi-sectoral integrated programs that build on the existing capacities and challenges of vulnerable communities.